LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_Examples.rst

 * ``Test_SUNLinSolGetType``: Verifies the returned solver type against the value that should be returned.

+* ``Test_SUNLinSolGetID``: Verifies the returned solver identifier against the value that should be returned.

 * ``Test_SUNLinSolInitialize``: Verifies that ``SUNLinSolInitialize``
   can be called and returns successfully.